sam4llis/nvim-tundra/extras/alacritty/README.md

-# Alacritty Theme for Tundra
+# Alacritty theme for Tundra

-## Installation Instructions
+## Installation instructions

 - Add the contents inside `alacritty.yml` into your own `~/.config/alacritty/alacritty.yml` config file

-## Using Multiple Colorschemes
+## Using multiple themes

-You can also create a `colors.yml` to define multiple colorschemes:
+You can also create a `colors.yml` to define multiple themes:

 alacritty.yml: